 Adobe Acrobat Reader (free for readers) and Adobe Acrobat Writer (charges higher prices to publishers who are creating content)

 Yellow pages.
-It is free to users and charges a high price for business that want to advertise there.
+It is free to users and charges a high price for a business that wants to advertise there.

 When designing a two-sided market, you need to decide which side of the market should you offer subsidies to.
 See what is the impact of providing a pricing subsidy.